bitrise-io/devcenter/_articles/reviews/meta-field.md

       }
     }

-Any customization you set in `meta` will only replicate to your own bitrise.yml.editor as a custom parameter and **will not be present in the standard Workflow Editor**.
-The reason for this is, even though Workflow Editor always validates the saved variable and throws an error if there is a syntax error, but with `meta` added, its content is fully ignored by the Workflow Editor validation process.
+Any customization you set in `meta` will only replicate to your own bitrise.yml.editor as a custom parameter and **will not be present in the standard Workflow Editor _\[so where will it actually show up? build logs? bitrise.yml tab?\]_** The reason for this is, even though Workflow Editor always validates the saved variable and throws an error if there is a syntax error, but with `meta` added, its content is fully ignored by the Workflow Editor validation process.